pypeit/PypeIt/doc/extraction.rst

 ========

 This document describes how PypeIt performs object extraction.
-The standard run will perform a boxcar and optimal extrction of every object discovered with the :doc:`object_finding` algorithm.
+The standard run will perform a boxcar and optimal extraction of every object discovered with the :doc:`object_finding` algorithm.

 Boxcar